Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Log-aesthetic curves and similarity geometry

 for some function $u(\theta)$ which is called the \emph{similarity curvature}.
 Moreover, the similarity curvature $u$ is related to the signed curvature radius $q$ by the \textit{Cole-Hopf transformation}:

 One can check that a plane curve in similarity geometry is uniquely determined by the similarity curvature up to similarity transformations.

-The notion of LAC may be shown to be invariant under similarity transformations.
-For instance, the slope $\alpha$ is expressed as $\alpha = 1+du/d\theta$.
-LAC is reformulated in terms of similarity geometry as follows \cite{Inoguchi, SS1}.
-A plane curve $\gamma(\theta)$ in similarity geometry is said to be a LAC of slope $\alpha$ if its similarity curvature satisfies the Bernoulli equation
+The notion of LAC may be shown to be invariant under the similarity transformations.
+For instance, the slope $\alpha$ is expressed as $\alpha = 1+(1/u^2)\,du/d\theta.$ In other words, the LAC is reformulated in terms of the similarity geometry as follows \cite{Inoguchi, SS1}.
+Due to \eqref{eqn:q_kappa} and \eqref{eqn:LAC_curvature}, a plane curve $\gamma(\theta)$ in similarity geometry is a LAC of slope $\alpha$ if its similarity curvature satisfies the Bernoulli equation